shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

       5: reboot
 ~~~~~~~~~~~~~~~~~~~

-> Notes: If you want to change how
+> Note: If you want to change how
 the [WRS] is booted you can place a `wrboot` script in your TFTP root
 folder and select the second option or you can edit the configuration
 (third option).
 Please find more explanations in the